By Ed Staskus

 “Right, it is.”

-Nick Ludd tried to hide his surprise.
-As much work as there was to keeping the future off the garden path, many things gave him a turn, unexpected curveballs.
-When he was a boy, playing Little League baseball, a routine groundball had bounced off a small rock in the dirt and hit him in the face.
-He had a black eye for a week.
+Nick Ludd tried to hide his off-balance.
+As much good work there was, saving the future, keeping it off the path to Hell, many things gave him a turn, unexpected curveballs.
+When he was a boy, playing Little League baseball, a scorching hot groundball had bounced off a small rock in the dirt and hit him in the face.
+He had a black eye for a week and a broken nose for three weeks.

 He never forgot that ricochet.